Sreeraj-nair/WebServices-SOAPUI/README.md

 # WebServices-SOAPUI

 ### What is WebService?

+ - Web Service allows a program to talk to an Engine/Server, instead of using your browser to open a web page.

+ - Unlike traditional client/server models, such as Web Server/Web Page system, web services do not provide the user with a GUI.

+ - Web Services instead share business logic, data and processes through a programmatic interface across a network.

  - It is a service that allows communication between different applications developed using different programming languages.
 It allows us to pass the data over the internet in easy way.

 - WebService provide an easy way to acheive interoperability.